-White sturgeon are the largest gamefish found in Oregon, and one of the largest anywhere in the world.
+White sturgeon are the largest gamefish found in Oregon, and one of the largest freshwater fish found anywhere in the world.

-But sturgeon with clear access to the ocean move between fresh and salt water, often moving out of the Columbia in the search for food and back to spawn.
+But sturgeon with clear access to the ocean move between fresh and salt water, often moving out of the Columbia and often into other river systems in the search for food, and then they return to spawn.

 Here are the state’s best white sturgeon fishing spots: